Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 • 1.25 in tapered cone for natural-looking curls

-• 0.75 in small tapered cone for tight ringlets
+• 0.75 in small tapered cone for tighter ringlets

-These sizes cover most looks from beachy to defined, without swapping to a different tool.
+These sizes cover most everyday looks, from beachy texture to more defined curls.

 Comparisons